Here’s How to Keep in Touch by Phone Internationally.

 Your smart phone will likely be your go to resource.
 It serves as your phone and a quick way to pull up boarding passes, maps, hotel, travel info and booking details all in one place.
 I may complain about the ubiquitous phone but when traveling it’s a must have accessory!

-You have four choices to keep in touch by phone internationally:
+Your choices to keep in touch by phone internationally:

 - You can take your US cell or mobile with you and add a plan to use it overseas.